 The Inverse Relationship: Lower pKa = Stronger Acid

 The logarithmic nature of the pKa scale is what establishes the inverse relationship between pKa and acidity.
-A smaller pKa value corresponds to a larger Ka value, meaning the acid dissociates to a greater extent in solution.
+Also, a smaller pKa value corresponds to a larger Ka value, meaning the acid dissociates to a greater extent in solution.
 This greater dissociation signifies a stronger acid, as it readily donates protons.

 Consider two acids: